zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/json-livelabs.md

 ## **Step 0:** Running the Workshop
 ### Setup SSH Tunnels.
 1. As per security policies all external connections to this workshop instance are to be done over SSH.
-As a result, prior to executing this workshop, establish SSH tunnels over the instance public IP for ports 1521 as detailed in the table below.
+As a result, prior to executing this workshop, establish SSH tunnels over the instance public IP for port(s) 1521 as detailed in the table below.
 Please refer to *Lab 2 - Setup SSH Tunnel* for detailed instructions.

   | Description              | Client                 | Local port       | Remote Port     |
   | :----------------------- | :--------------------- | :--------------- | :-------------- |